sesameabowhill/util/jenkins-chef/README.md

    Artifactory Server ID: main
    URL: http://artifactory.sesamecom.com/artifactory
    Default Deployer Credentials
-      select "jenkins/*****" from popdown
+      (save settings and re-enter if the following doesn't show) select "jenkins/*****" from popdown
       IF such a selection is not there do the following: click Add > Jenkins